ThisIsNotJustin/pi_thing/README.md

 ## Overview

-Pi Thing is a Raspberry Pi Zero 2 W-based recreation of the now discontinued Spotify Car Thing.
+Pi Thing is a Raspberry Pi Zero 2 W based recreation of the now discontinued Spotify Car Thing.
 It provides a touchscreen interface and physical button controls for interacting with Spotify playback via the `Spotify API`.
-The project is developed in C, utilizing the `pigpio` library for GPIO handling and `raygui` for the user interface.
+The project is developed in C, utilizing the `pigpio` library for GPIO handling and `raygui`/`raylib` for the user interface.

+## Demo

 ## Features